-Waterfowl hunters age 16 and older are reminded a federal duck stamp is required beginning Sept.
+A federal duck stamp is required for waterfowl hunters 16 and older beginning Sept.
 1. Waterfowl includes ducks, geese, swans, mergansers and coots.

-This year's 2019-20 federal duck stamp is available for electronic purchase through the North Dakota Game and Fish Department's website, gf.nd.gov, instant licensing telephone number, 800-406-6409, or at license vendors registered with the department's licensing system.
-Physical stamps are not available at North Dakota license vendors, but they can still be purchased at many U.S. Postal Service offices.
+This year’s 2021-22 federal duck stamp is available for electronic purchase through the North Dakota Game and Fish Department’s website, gf.nd.gov, or at license vendors registered with the department’s licensing system.
+Physical stamps are not available at North Dakota license vendors but can still be purchased at many U.S. Postal Service offices.

 The federal duck stamp has a fee of $25.
-An additional $1.50 fee is added to cover shipping and handling costs of the actual physical stamp.
+An additional $2 fee is added to cover shipping and handling costs of the physical stamp.